Exotic but Kid-Friendly: 7 Top Spots for Family Vacations (UPDATED 2020)

 The welcome at Ireland’s B&B’s was a particularly warm one, mostly because we were being hosted, almost entirely, by other parents.
 In fact, I’d hazard the guess that that’s why the Emerald Isle has so many B&B’s: parents with large families need to fill the extra rooms once their kids have fled the coop.
 I’ll never forget the B&B owner in County Clare who, sensing that my then 6-year-old was a bit bored, called around to invite the neighborhood kids over.
 Soon they were all in the backyard, playing croquet and having a grand old time.

 As foreign visitors to Japan know, sometimes the locals will keep their distance.
 Not so when you’re traveling with babies or children.
 When we took our 8-month-old daughter to Japan, the air rang with calls of “kawaii” (cute!).
 We were constantly surrounded by people who wanted meet us.
 Ok, they wanted to hold and coo at the cute western baby.
 But we found that far from being a hindrance, traveling with a baby opened doors for us.
-At markets, vendors offered us tastes and we didn’t have to hunt down the geishas in Kyoto for a photo.
-Yes, the time change was a big adjustment.
+At markets, vendors offered us tastes and we didn’t have to hunt down the geishas in Kyoto for a photo, they asked to pose with us!
+Yes, the time change was a difficult adjustment, and took several days.
 But getting baby supplies was a snap.
-In Japan, one simply uses the words “diapaah” and wetto tissue (wet wipe) to get what you need.
+In Japan, one simply uses the words “diapaah” and "wetto tissue" (wet wipe) to get what you need.

 I was a bit nervous taking my teenage daughter to Morocco.
 I was worried she’d attract too much of the wrong kind of attention.
 But the greeting we got there was at one and the same time warm and respectful; and the adventures were non-stop.
 One day, we rode camels on the beach, on another we went to a local grandmother’s home to learn how to make her family recipes.
 And simply walking through the souks (markets) of Fes, Essaouira and Marrakech was both a treat and an education, a magical mystery tour of snake charmers, bright piles of herbs and spices and lots and lots of henna-opportunities.
 (We indulged once; the expensive hand designs were gone by the next day).
 All in all, it was a fascinating education for my girls to visit this ancient culture, see how different the gender roles were and also see how it, as a civilization is changing in so many ways.